reflectoring/reflectoring.github.io/_posts/2019-06-04-business-exceptions.md

 so many exceptions to have in mind when working with the code, and we have to handle them all!

+This tends to make developers very cautious (in the negative sense of the word).
+Where they would otherwise feel free to refactor code, they will feel restrained instead.

 How would you feel looking at an unknown codebase that's riddled with exceptions and try/catch blocks, knowing you have to work with that code for the next couple years?

-## What to do instead of Business Exceptions?
+## What to Do Instead of Business Exceptions?

 The alternative to using business exceptions is pretty simple.
 Just use plain code to validate your business rules instead of exceptions: